Manishearth/manishearth.github.io/source/drafts/ffi.md

     fn get_cpp_type() -> Wrapper;
 }
 ```

+This kind of thing is quite useful to get around coherence, or for adding additional semantics to a type.

 While there's basically one obvious way `Wrapper` can be represented, ABI stuff can be tricky, and Rust's layout isn't defined.
 It is safer to use `#[repr(transparent)]`, which guarantees that `Wrapper` will have the same representation as the type it contains.